OVERVIEW

 Arrive Leon

 A vibrant city, Leon is one of the most popular starting points along the Camino trail and for good reason!
 Its history is depicted through a wealth of fine architecture.
-Home to one of Spain’s most significant Renaissance buildings, the Convento de San Marcos, dates back to the 12th century and was originally built as a hospital shelter for pilgrims travelling along the Camino.
-Leon also boasts Casa Botines, the work of Antoni Gaudi for which he used the characteristics in the Sagrada Familia, Barcelona.
+Home to one of Spain’s most significant Renaissance buildings, the Convento de San Marcos dates back to the 12th century and was originally built as a hospital shelter for pilgrims travelling along the Camino.
+Leon also boasts Casa Botines, the work of Antoni Gaudi (the characteristics of which he used in his later work in the Sagrada Familia, Barcelona).
 Later in the evening, stroll the historic narrow streets, bursting with lively tapas bars and restaurants.

 Meals included: None